lhcb/starterkit-lessons/_episodes/06a-perf.md

 * Precompute expressions, and reuse the results.
 If you use the expression `sin(x)*cos(y)` multiple times, you can save processor steps by precomputing it to a temporary variable.
 Note that if you do this excessively, you might end up with temporary variables in the main memory instead of the cache, so look for many usages or something that takes many processor cycles.
 * C++ allows return value optimization; if you return an object created in the function, and it otherwise would go out of scope and be destroyed, it is moved out of the function instead of copied.
 (Note: This is the case with most compilers for C++11, and is required by the language in most cases for C++17).
 Make sure all your return statements return the same object for this optimization.
 (Unnamed object get this automatically, too)
 * Perfect forwarding: this is a handy trick in several cases; as a common example, you can construct an object inside a vector instead of copying it in, using `emplace_back`.
-The method forward the arguments after the first to the constructor (the first argument), but makes it inplace inside the vector instead of a move or copy.
+The method forward the arguments after the first to the constructor (the first argument), but makes it in-place inside the vector instead of a move or copy.
+* Watch for slow general functions, like `pow(x,2)`, that are designed to be flexible at runtime, when a simple compile time version `x*x` is available.
+Profile!

+## Approximations

+Pay attention to the level of precision you need; if you can make an approximation to an expensive calculation, this can reduce your computing time significantly.
+Be careful, though, often it can be difficult to speed up functions in the standard library or high-performance libraries; test and measure any improvements you try to make.

 # To multithread or not to multithread